sleepjie/Valanar/Valanar Superdocument.md

 Nauska has one port town which is used for trade with Brutayne and merchants from Drak’Thill known as Nayakami Bay.
 Foreign trade is
 ##### Culture and Society
 The Kanin live relatively frugal lives and their culture of shared pragmatism and duty has kept Nauska unified throughout times of strife.
+Nauska is divided by fiefdoms which are governed by clans of samurai.
+The social disparity between a commoner and a member of the samurai class is more pronounced than the relationship between knight and peasant; the role of a samurai extends to law enforcement as well as martial duties.

 The Lady of Wolves has many devout followers and shrines dedicated to her throughout Nauska.
 Hunting, farming and agriculture are big parts of Kanin life as they live on simple diets but eat quite a lot due to their physicality.